vapo643/SimHBSftwerdv/replit.md

 ## Overview
 Simpix is a full-stack TypeScript application for comprehensive credit management, streamlining the credit proposal workflow from creation and analysis to payment processing and formalization tracking.
 It aims to be a robust, secure, and user-friendly platform for financial institutions, emphasizing banking-grade security, compliance, and efficient data management to be a leading solution in the credit management market.

-**Current Phase:** Phase 1 - Continuous Development (SPRINT 1 COMPLETED ✅)
+**Current Phase:** Phase 1 - Continuous Development (SPRINT 1 OPENAPI COMPLETED ✅)
-**Architecture Status:** 78% conformity achieved - Sprint 1 Foundation complete with all P0 critical gaps eliminated **Migration Strategy:** Azure-Ready with gradual migration approach + 3-Sprint roadmap execution in progress **Latest Achievement:** Sprint 1 (Foundation) - PAM V1.1, V1.2, V1.3 implemented with 100% success - Formal data modeling, distributed transactions, and design patterns now enterprise-ready (Aug 22, 2025)
+**Architecture Status:** 86.6% conformity achieved - Sprint 1 Point 33 (OpenAPI Specification) complete with comprehensive API documentation
+**Migration Strategy:** Azure-Ready with gradual migration approach + 3-Sprint roadmap execution in progress **Latest Achievement:** Sprint 1 Point 33 (OpenAPI V3) - Complete API specification implemented covering 18 endpoints across proposals workflow, documents, formalization, and audit.
+Conformity increased from 82.4% to 86.6% (Aug 22, 2025)

 ## User Preferences